Alan Heatherington: Awards and critical acclaim

-Heatherington is among the most highly regarded and revered choral and orchestral conductors in Chicago.
-He is also a distinguished professional violinist.
-He is particularly known for bringing a microphone on stage and delivering an impromptu introduction and commentary on one or more of the pieces the orchestra is performing.
+Heatherington is considered to be among the leading choral and orchestral conductors in Chicago.
+He is also a professional violinist.
+He is known for bringing a microphone on stage and delivering an impromptu introduction and commentary on one or more of the pieces the orchestra is performing.

 John von Rhein, formerly the Chicago Tribunes classical music critic, reporting on an Ars Viva concert, wrote that "Heatherington knows precisely what he wants and has the leadership skills to bring his musical ideas alive through a solid ensemble that includes numerous Chicago Symphony players in key positions."

 In 2005, Maestro Heatherington was named the Conductor of the Year by the Illinois Council of Orchestras.
 He was named by the Chicago Tribune as a Chicagoan of the Year for 2004.
 In 2006, the Lake Forest Symphony, which he then directed, was named Illinois Orchestra of the Year by the Illinois Council of Orchestras.
 In 2010 he received the Cultural Leadership Award, the highest honor bestowed by the Illinois Council of Orchestras, for "sustained leadership, extending beyond his own organizations and community, that has profoundly impacted the state of the Arts in Illinois."
 He received the Distinguished Achievement Award from the Chicago Classical Review in 2013 and was honored by the Steinway Society of Chicago "for notable and distinguished contribution to the arts."